Quantum-Assisted Clustering Algorithms for NISQ-Era Devices: QUAC

-As the connected components become less connected and more edges are added between clusters, the effect of marking a random vertex in the component becomes weaker, and in turn, the gap becomes smaller and occurs closer to the end of the path.
-This is unsurprising: as the clusters become less cluster-like, we should expect the challenge of identifying a representative of a given cluster to become more difficult.
-In what follows, we will show that adapting well-known classical clustering algorithms to include the QCI subroutine nevertheless significantly improves the quality of the algorithms.

-We apply our algorithm in two scenarios.
-First, as a seed initialization for an existing classical algorithm: $k$-means.
-We show that our initialization performs just as well as the current standard, $k$++, on well-behaved datasets and outperforms it on others.
-Second, we use our algorithm as the basis for a new unsupervised nearest-neighbor clustering algorithm.
-These quantum-assisted clustering algorithms, or \emph{QUACs}, are a hybrid between quantum computation and existing classical algorithms, and give a demonstrable performance improvement over their existing counterparts.
+In this section, we utilize our QCI algorithm in two scenarios.
+First, as a seed initialization for an existing classical algorithm, $k$-means; and second, as the basis for a new unsupervised nearest-neighbor clustering algorithm.
+We show that our $k$-means initialization performs just as well as the current standard, $k$++, on well-behaved datasets and outperforms it on others.
+When compared to the current graph clustering standard, spectral clustering, our nearest-neighbor algorithm has comparable performance across the board, but with a polynomial improvement in runtime.
+Moreover, unlike spectral clustering, our algorithm does not require the graph to be connected.
+These quantum-assisted clustering algorithms, or \emph{QUACs}, are a hybrid between quantum computation and existing classical algorithms, and should serve as a realizable application of NISQ-era devices.